 Dead or Dangerous TPO Trees

 Work to a tree, or part of a tree, which is dead or dangerous does not require the Council's permission.
-However, if you are proposing to carry out such work, you should first notify us and, except in an emergency, allow five working days for the Council to satisfy itself that the work is exempt.
+However, if you are proposing to carry out such work, you should first notify us in writing and, except in an emergency, allow five working days for the Council to satisfy itself that the work is exempt.

 If the Council agrees that the work does not require an application for consent this does not mean it is stating that no other regulations apply.
 For example, Natural England must be consulted if the tree is known to support a bat roost.

 Planning Practice Guidance on the “GOV.UK” website provides further information:

 Enquiries regarding works to highway trees are dealt with by Grounds Maintenance.